Find Trade Colleges

 Mobile, AL

-Our 2023 rankings named Fortis College the most popular school in Alabama for allied health & medical assisting services students working on their undergraduate certificate.
-Located in the midsize city of Mobile, Fortis College - Mobile is a private for-profit school with a fairly small student population.
+Our analysis found Fortis College to be the most popular school for allied health & medical assisting services students who want to pursue a undergraduate certificate in Alabama.
+Located in the city of Mobile, Fortis College - Mobile is a private for-profit college with a fairly small student population.

 Women make up 93% of the medical assisting majors at the school.